 Diane Barger is Professor of Clarinet, Chair of the Woodwind Area, and member of the Moran Woodwind Quintet at the University of Nebraska-Lincoln.
-Barger is the current President-elect of the International Clarinet Association and served the organization in other capacities as follows: Past Nebraska State Chair (2010-2020), Past Pedagogy Chair (2016-2018), Past Artistic Director of ICA’s ClarinetFest® 2012, Past Treasurer (2000-2010), and High School Solo Competition Coordinator (2003-2005).
+Barger is the current President of the International Clarinet Association and served the organization in other capacities as follows: President Elect (2020-2022), Past Nebraska State Chair (2010-2020), Past Pedagogy Chair (2016-2018), Past Artistic Director of ICA’s ClarinetFest® 2012, Past Treasurer (2000-2010), and High School Solo Competition Coordinator (2003-2005).
 She is principal clarinet of Lincoln’s Symphony Orchestra, NACWPI Nebraska State Chair, and is an Artist/Clinician for Buffet Crampon, D’Addario Woodwinds, and Silverstein Works.
 In addition to her work as a collegiate educator, Barger actively works with pre-college clarinetists and is involved in mentoring her cadre of clarinet instructors at Cornerstone Academy of Clarinet, LLC where she serves as Founder and Professor of Clarinet.

 Barger remains an active soloist and chamber musician, master class clinician, and adjudicator throughout the United States and abroad.
 She has been a featured artist at numerous ICA ClarinetFests®, Oklahoma Clarinet Symposiums, College Music Society conferences, and other clarinet festivals around the country.
 A specialist in the genre of operatic fantasies for clarinet based on Vincenzo Bellini operas, Barger can be heard as a featured soloist on the International Clarinet Association’s 1998 Recording Project compact disc in a performance of Domenico Mirco’s “La Sonnambula” Fantasia for clarinet and piano.
 In August 2012, Barger published a CD of works by Scott McAllister entitled BlingBling, as well as 13 editions of Bellini operatic fantasies by various 19th-Century composers, all of which are available through Potenza Music.
 The Trio 402 (UNL professors Barger, Dr. Mark Clinton, and Dr. Jeff McCray) released a CD titled Conversations Between Friends for clarinet, bassoon, and piano of music by William Hurlstone and Bill Douglas published by Potenza Music (2016).